KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/eating_light_conscious_nourishment.md

 Spiritually and energetically, your choices act on three levels:

 ## 1. The Level of Consciousness (Source)

-The Akram teaching emphasizes:
 Everything is consciousness.

 Every act of eating—
 an energetic exchange between forms of consciousness.

-The ethical principle:
+The Akram Vignan teaching suggests:
-“Do not eat beings with more than one sense.”
+“Avoid eating beings with more than one sense.”
-But this is not a strict rule, it is an invitation:
+But this is not dogma—
+it is an invitation to compassion and awareness:
-The more a being can feel, see, hear, perceive, the more compassion and mindfulness we are called to bring to eating.
+The more a being can perceive and feel, the more mindfulness, gratitude, and respect we are called to bring to eating.

 Not against flesh,
 but against unconsciousness.